 2) Communication path for CSRs issued by the operational field node and communicated to the CA via the MEF (acting as PKI Registration Authority).

 3) Communication path for CSRs issued by a Compliance Certification Body (CCB).
 In the proposed architecture, the CCB is assumed to issue a digital certificate upon having passed certification test successfully.
-This certificate is aalso installed on the field entity and used as electronic proof that the device or software product is oneM2M certified.
+This certificate may also be installed on the field entity and used as electronic proof that the device or software product is oneM2M certified.
 It includes all relevant identifiers, App-ID (which is assumed to be specific manufacturer/developer and allowing its identification), identification of the device (if applicable), identification of the software instance (if applicable).
 Details of these identifiers are to be defined.

 4) Communication path for CSRs issued by a Device Management (DM) Server.
 This function may be needed to ensure secure communication between a DM server and a DM client on the field node using OMA or BBF defined protocols (as defined in TS-0005, TS-0006 and TS-0022).
 This interface is out of scope of this document.